Company name: Uber

 - Car not older than 5 years old (Flexible)

-If you’re curious on what an insurance cover note is, I scanned mine to help you get an idea of how it usually looks like above.
+If you’re curious about what an insurance cover note is, I scanned mine to help you get an idea of how it usually looks like above.

-Also, nationalities are specific to their country of origins only which means that in Malaysia, only Malaysians can become a Uber driver and in the France, only the French can.
+Also, nationalities are specific to their country of origins only which means that in Malaysia, only Malaysians can become Uber drivers and in France, only the French can.

-I’ve seen Uber drivers with an 8 year old car driving around, it’s definitely possible just that you may need to go their office for inspections – Keep your car clean and if it’s in a very good shape, you’ll definitely get their green light easy!
+I’ve seen Uber drivers with an 8-year-old car driving around, it’s definitely possible just that you may need to go to their office for inspections – Keep your car clean and if it’s in very good shape, you’ll definitely get their green light easy!